mannygonzalezj7/mannygonzalezj7/README.md

 - 🔭 I’m currently working on the Odin Project and completing the projects on there!
 - 🌱 I’m currently learning JavaScript and React.JS!
 - 👯 I’m looking to collaborate on any project that I can practice JavaScript and React.JS, as well as JavaScript Frameworks!
-- 💼 I'm looking for any internship in which I can expand and grow my Frontend knowledge with work in UI/UX!
+- 💼 I'm looking for any internship in which I can expand and grow my frontend knowledge with work in UI/UX!

 Thank you for visiting my profile! :)